existence333/Dance-Planner/README.md

 HTML file, and is supported by most web browsers.
 Functionality on mobile devices is un-tested.
 All data is stored locally.

+**To donwload, go to "index.html" on Github and select "Download Raw" on the top right.
+The HTML file should download to your device.
+Open it using your desired web browser.**

 There are 7 options within the website; follow on-screen instructions and enter appropriate information.
 The program was not designed to automatically remove assignments past due date, and any assignments past due may encounter unexpected errors.